RohitPatel12/RohitPatel12/README.md

 - 🔭 I’m currently working as a full-stack developer at TCS.
 - 👯 I’m looking to collaborate
-- 📫 How to reach me: itsrkpatel1@gmail.com.
+- 📫 How to reach me itsrohitkpatel@gmail.com.
 - ⚡ Fun fact: I’ve turned procrastination into an art form, but somehow still get things done!.

 ## 🛠️ Technologies & Tools